citp/privacy-policy-historical/u/ul/uli/uline.ca.md

 Uline’s web servers automatically recognize and collect information only for internal review and then discard it.
 Email addresses are not automatically collected.

-Uline uses this information it collects to improve functionality, like search and site navigation, not for external marketing purposes.
+Uline uses this information it collects to improve functionality, like search and site navigation.
 Uline does not share any information with third parties.
 Telephone numbers provided on-line will be called only if Uline has questions specific to your request.

 If users provide their email or mailing address, Uline will send notifications, such as order confirmations, via email.
 Users may also receive occasional offers from Uline or Uline’s special partners.
 Users may opt out at any time.